 These are the developed camping spots - there are also a few backcountry camping spots on Santa Cruz and Santa Rosa Islands.
 Click here for more info.

-Carry plenty of water - with the exception of Scorpion Campground, there is no potable water on the islands.
+Carry plenty of water - with the exception of Scorpion Campground on Santa Cruz and Water Canyon Campground on Santa Rosa, there is no potable water on the islands.

 Cell phones generally do not work on the islands, except for a few coastal areas where you may get a signal, but never a strong one.
 If you have an emergency, contact a park ranger.